zaius/docs/lib/docs/organization/application-access.md

 Giving a team `admin` access means they are allowed to do the same type of management on an application as the **owners** team.
-Meaning they can also change the permission on a team or delete the applications.
+Meaning they can also change the permission on a team or delete the application.